mikefilonov/automata/README.md

-# Pharo Automata - automation framework
+# Pharo Automata
+Microservices automation framework - the "main" function to drive external APIs.

-Automata allows you to run code which can be explicitly "paused" and then "resumed" on arrival of an external event.

-The project is inspired by Seaside WATask class providing a developer a way to have a explicit code flow for complex tasks.
+Automata framework is build to automate external microservices communication by allowing code to be explicitly "paused" and then "resumed" on an arrival of an event from an external system.
+The project is inspired by Seaside ```WATask``` class providing a developer a way to have a explicit code for complex workflows.

+The idea is to have some kind of a state machine which is driving external services by (REST) API and changing it's state depending based on events recieved back.
+The state machine is represented by a Smalltalk code and "waitForEvent:" method which saves current execution state and resumes it upon a recieving of an event.

-Automata can be hooked to any event system by implementing AMTaskManager callbacks protocol.
+Automata state machine can be hooked to any event system by inheriting AMTaskManager and implementing ```callbacks``` protocol.

-As an example  see ```AMManualTaskManager``` class which implement a FIFO for pending tasks and manual event management.
+As an example see ```AMManualTaskManager``` class which implements a FIFO queue for pending tasks and manual event triggering.

 ##Installation